vantezzen/react-electron-browser-view/README.md

 This package tries its best to keep the position and size of the view in sync but there may be certain limitations on this: Certain actions may not update the BrowserView element which thus cannot update the view correctly.

 If you stumble upon such a case, please use the `update` props and pass any props that should trigger the view to relocate.
 The contents of this props are not actually used, but React will trigger the `componentDidUpdate` used for relocating the view nonetheless.

+#### trackposition
+If you are trying to animate the view, e.g. using CSS `transform` with `transition` enabled, you will notice that the view also doesn't update correctly.
+In this case the view only updates on the first frame of the animation and won't update after that.
+If you have to animate the element, please use the `trackposition` props.
+This will start a constant interval that tracks the position of the element even when the React element's props don't update.

+Please **avoid this prop** if you don't absolutely need it and please don't use it on more than one BrowserView at a time as the loop will create performance problems otherwise.

+`trackposition` can also be dis- and enabled during the elements lifetime, so you can enable it during phases you use it and disable it otherwise.

 ## Development (`src`, `lib` and the build process)